scosman/sveltekit-navigation-loader/README.md

 ### Demo

-This video shows a demo of this project.
+This video shows a demo of this project embedded in a larger page.
 See bottom for an example of the problem without this project's solution.

 https://github.com/scosman/sveltekit-navigation-loader/assets/848343/cac9e21d-55b9-4d56-93be-1b33aefbc039